On the Location of Zeros of Polynomials

 .

 Remark 3.
-Theorem 4 of [4] immediately follows from Theorem 3 when, and the coefficients, are real.
+Theorem 4 of [4] immediately follows from Theorem 3 when

 On combining Theorem 2 and Theorem 3 the following more interesting result is immediate.